 In Europe, we count 94 crypto exchange-traded products (ETP) including ETN & Thematic ETF, ie 40% of total number of products worldwide.
 Total Assets amount to €3.6bn in November 2022, a 61% decline vs November 2021.
 This is yet, a very small part of the ETP assets as a whole in Europe ie below 1%.
 Thematic crypto ETF assets amount to a small part of the total with €455M of AuM.

 Crypto ETNs covering a wide range of cryptocurrencies, including Bitcoin, Ethereum, Polkadot, Cardano, Solana, ….and indices of cryptocurrencies.
 This segment is dominated by new players unexisting in the traditional European ETF segment.
 Hashdex, a new issuer in Europe is the only one to offer access to an index of top crypto assets through the Hashdex Nasdaq Crypto Index Europe ETP.
+Yet old players also offer products on a basket of crypto assets, for example the WisdomTree Crypto Market ETP.

 Equity Thematic ETFs have been issued on the blockchain and metaverse thematics.
 Invesco is one of the few traditional finance issuers to give access to both segments (ETFs and ETPs) through Invesco CoinShares Global Blockchain ETF since 2019 and Invesco Physical Bitcoin ETN (since the end of 2021).